KevinWMatthews/blog_jekyll/_posts/2019-01-14-function-pointers-in-c-basic-syntax.md

 ---

 Function pointers are one of the few mechanisms that C provides for executing generic behavior.
-They can be used to implement dependency injection and thus can be a powerful tool for managing dependencies within a project.
+They can be used to implement dependency injection and can be a powerful tool for managing dependencies within a project.

 This is the first of a four-part series on function pointers.